Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 He took her last bishop, putting her in check.
 She gripped her king tightly, the plastic pressing against her trembling hand, and slid it wordlessly into the corner.

-Fell advanced his rook, challenging hers.
-A ghost of a smile flickered at the corners of Tara's eyes as she nudged her king forward, inviting the inevitable.
-Fell’s hand darted for his rook, claiming hers in a heartbeat.
-Tara only watched, unmoving. -- TODO
+Fell slid his rook to challenge hers.
+A faint smile touched the corners of Tara's eyes.
+She moved her king out, baiting the trap.
+Before her hand had even settled back on the table, Fell’s fingers were on his rook.
+He captured hers instantly.
+She just stared.

 She knew it was over, taking his rook with her king in protest.